Shuffle/Shuffle/.github/install-guide.md

 3. Fix prerequisites for the Opensearch database (Elasticsearch):
 ```
 sudo chown 1000:1000 -R shuffle-database 		# Required for Opensearch
-sudo sysctl -w vm.max_map_count=262144 			# https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html

-# To make the changes permanent, do:
-# 1. Open the file /etc/sysctl.conf
-# 2. Go to the bottom of the file
-# 3. Add this line:
-vm.max_map_count=262144
 ```

 4. Run docker-compose.